learning-zone/react-basics/important.md

 )
 ```

-**2. Response and error Interceptor:**
+**2. Response Interceptor:**

-This is called before the promise is completed and the data is received by the then callback.
+It allows you to write or execute a piece of your code before response reaches the calling end.

 **Example:**